H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 - **What** – the kind of thing or state (asset, event, obligation, harm/benefit), represented by feature classes (`entity_type`) and layer names (`sourcetable` in `gbim.gbim_attrs`), and by `resource_type` in the local resource registry (e.g., `seasonal_assistance`, `food_assistance`, `housing`, `utilities`, `senior_services`, `teacher_support`, `case_management`).

 - **Where** – concrete places as PostGIS geometries (points, lines, polygons for buildings, census units, roads, districts, facilities, environmental features, community boundaries) and as service footprints over ZIP codes and counties.
 Production deployment: 204 standardized datasets in SRID 26917 (UTM Zone 17N NAD83), 5,491,566 worldview entities with full spatial provenance, a `gis_wv_benefits` Chroma collection with entities like `gbim001` (Oak Hill benefits hub) and `gbim002` (Beckley DHHR office), plus a registry of local resources keyed to West Virginia ZIP codes and counties for routing people to geographically valid programs.
+In Quantarithmia, these ZIP and county geometries are the concrete bodies in which Tacets are realized as founding keys for Ms. Jarvis’s reasoning.

 - **When** – temporal metadata indicating belief formation/update time and evidential period.
-Production deployment: all 5.5M entities timestamped via `created_at`; dataset vintages, event dates, and ingest metadata captured in source attributes; each local resource record carries a `last_verified_at` timestamp indicating when its contact, eligibility, and coverage details were last confirmed; and RAG/ensemble queries are logged with timestamps so that “when the Steward last used this evidence” is also auditable.
+Production deployment: all 5.5M entities timestamped via `created_at`; dataset vintages, event dates, and ingest metadata captured in source attributes; each local resource record carries a `last_verified_at` timestamp indicating when its contact, eligibility, and coverage details were last confirmed; and RAG/ensemble queries are logged with timestamps so that “when the Steward last used this evidence” is also auditable, including how recent the observations informing a local \(\xi\) estimate are for a given ZIP or county tacet.

 - **How** – mechanisms, processes, flows (service delivery, value/risk movement, rule application).
 Production deployment: millions of `how` edges linking each entity to its source dataset, documenting data collection method and provenance trail; RAG logs that record which collections, registries, and GIS layers were consulted in live answers; and, in the resource registry, short `snippet`/description fields summarizing how a program works in practice (e.g., Christmas Bureau intake via local agencies, weatherization via a designated CAP agency, tax relief via a state division).